ascgliding/flights310/README_USER.rst

 =======================================

 Each sqn is setup ass a customer in the pilots table.
 Select the appropriate sqn from the drop down.
 Usually the amount is $65.
-Put this in the aerotow field.
+Put this in the aerotow field on the payments screen.